 Refresh rate: Every 2ms, the keys are checked and a packet is transmitted to the receiver.

-Transmitted keys: Up, Down, Left, Right, Start, Select, B, A, L, R, X & Y.
+DS TX cart (requires an R4 or similar) Transmitted keys: Up, Down, Left, Right, Start, Select, B, A, L, R, X & Y.

 Supports: DS and DS Lite.

+Refresh rate: Every 2ms, the keys are checked and a packet is transmitted to the receiver.
 NDS rom file to download and M1-M4 memory instructions

 DS rom file is made by Colester Productions.